Back From the Dead Titelbild

 Über diesen Titel

-Walton grew up in San Diego in the 1950s and 1960s and was deeply influenced by the political and cultural upheavals of that period.
-Although he strongly identified with the cool people, particularly in music and politics, his greatest role model outside his family was super-straight UCLA basketball coach John Wooden, a thoughtful, rigorous mentor who seemed immune to the turmoil of the times.
-Although there was always tension and conflict between them, the two men would speak nearly every day for 43 years, until Wooden's death at age 99.
+Walton grew up in southern California in the 1950s and was deeply influenced by the political and cultural upheavals of the 1960s.
+Although Walton identified strongly with the counterculture, especially in music, the greatest influence on him outside his family was Coach John Wooden, a thoughtful, precise mentor who seemed immune to the turmoil of the times.
+The two men would speak every day for forty-three years until Wooden’s death at age ninety-nine.

 Basketball Persönliche Entwicklung Persönlicher Erfolg Sport